Accounting Commercial paper

 Close

-If you buy back the commercial paper before maturity date (example below shows a buy back at the rate of 1%).
+If you buy back the Commercial paper before maturity date (example below shows a full buy back at the rate of 1%), you will need to set up Accounting rules for Event Type Close as well.

 Was this article helpful?